top of page

 • What is the key outcome or shift we are hoping for today?

-This approach promotes clarity, efficiency, and accountability, particularly in busy allied health and social work practice environments where time is limited.
+This approach promotes clarity, efficiency, and accountability, especially in busy allied health and social work practice environments where time is limited.

 Integrating the Models: Depth Meets Direction